nickcotton/nickcotton.com/src/_posts/2024-11-10-building-the-holy-grail-of-accordions-in-html-css.md

 ```

 This is a new CSS feature, only available in Chrome for now I think but it basically allows you to then use keywords in places like transitions.
 This is the magic that allows us to transition the accordion state without any JS.
 How good!

+Anyway, this post mainly exists as a place for me to copy and paste this from in the future.

+## Demo

 {% codeDemo %}